 Home - Bridge 2015 - LibGuides at Indiana University-Purdue University Indianapolis.
 Begin Research - Start Your Research Tutorial - LibGuides at Indiana University-Purdue University Indianapolis.
 Lily’s assignment is broad enough to give her some choices when picking a topic.

 So, what makes a good topic?
 Beyond the Threshold: Conformity, Resistance, and the ACRL Information Literacy Framework for Higher Education.
 Throwback Thursday for July 16, 2015: In the Library with the Lead Pipe welcomes Ian Beilin to our Editorial Board!

 In honor of Throwback Thursday, we’re highlighting Ian’s recent piece on the ACRL Framework.
+In Brief: The recently adopted ACRL Framework for Information Literacy for Higher Education has generated much critique and discussion, including many important reflections on the nature of information literacy and librarianship itself.
+This article provides a brief consideration of some of these responses and as well a critique of the Framework from the perspective of critical information literacy.
 Toolkit: Authority Is Constructed and Contextual.
 Beyond the Threshold: Conformity, Resistance, and the ACRL Information Literacy Framework for Higher Education.
 The problem with threshold concepts.
 Over the past four months, an ACRL task force dedicated to rewriting the Information Literacy standards has been releasing successive draft versions of a new Framework for Information Literacy in Higher Education.